bnbwebexpertise/laravel-attachments/README.md

-# Laravel 5.4+ file attachment helpers
+# Laravel 5.5 file attachment helpers

 This package allows to quickly links files to models.

+> Can also be installed on Laravel 5.4, [see below](#older-laravel-54-install)

 ## Installation

-You can install this package via composer :
+You can install this package via composer.
+Laravel 5.5 auto discovers the service provider.

     composer require bnbwebexpertise/laravel-attachments

+### Older Laravel 5.4 install

+For 5.4 support install version 0.0.16 :

+    composer require bnbwebexpertise/laravel-attachments@0.0.16

-Add the service provider to your configuration :
+Then add the service provider to your configuration :

 ```php
 'providers' => [